-As your career advances and you find yourself earning more, it can be tempting to upgrade: better clothes, a fancier car, a larger apartment or home, and expensive vacations.
+As your career advances and you find yourself earning more, it can be tempting to upgrade.
+You may want better clothes, a fancier car, a larger apartment or home, and expensive vacations.
 This is lifestyle creep and while it may initially feel like freedom to do what you want, it can actually keep you held hostage in maintaining a lifestyle you can’t afford.

 Here’s what you do to avoid lifestyle inflation:

 - Plan for fun spending and keep an account just for that.
-Work it into your budget so you’re making regular contributions to your fun account, allowing you to enjoy both planned purchases and spontaneous splurges.
+Work it into your budget so you’re making regular contributions to your fun account.
+It’s important to enjoy both planned purchases and spontaneous splurges.